Intel's Massive 18-core Core i9 Chip Starts a Bloody Battle For Enthusiast PCs

 In a few months, Star Citizen will require one of these overpriced monster!

-To bad the lowend cpu on that socket are cut down (Score:2)
+To bad the lowend cpu on that socket are cut down (Score:4, Insightful)

 To bad the lowed cpu on that socket are cut down big time.
 Like to 2 channels and 16 PCI-E lanes with quad core cpu and HT on a board with quad channel ram and 44 pci-e.
 For a lower price you can get an high end cpu for the socket on broad build for 16 pci-e and dual channel ram.